-This article provides reasons ePayments fail and how to resolve them.
+This article provides reasons US ePayments fail and how to resolve them.

 If an ePayment fails, an email will be sent to inform all users with payment permissions; the email will contain a return code from the vendor's bank, giving the exact reason for the failure.
 The most common reasons are: